Mamiya: 135 film

-Mamiya started manufacturing 135-film cameras in 1949, with 135-film point-and-shoot compact cameras being introduced later.
-The excellent Mamiya-35 series of rangefinder cameras was followed by the Mamiya Prismat SLR in 1961 and the Mamiya TL/DTL in the mid-to-late 1960s.
-The SX, XTL and NC1000 were other 135-film SLR camera models introduced by Mamiya.
-One of Mamiya's last 135-film SLR designs was the Z-series.
-The original entry-level ZE model was an aperture-priority-only SLR; the ZE-2 added manual exposure; the ZE-X added shutter priority and full program automated mode, and (with a dedicated flash and an EF-series lens) focus-priority flash exposure).
+Mamiya started manufacturing 135 film cameras in 1949, with point-and-shoot compact cameras being introduced later.
+The Mamiya-35 series of rangefinder cameras was followed by the Mamiya Prismat SLR in 1961 and the Mamiya TL/DTL in the mid-to-late 1960s.
+The SX, XTL and NC1000 were other 135 film SLR camera models introduced by Mamiya.
+One of Mamiya's last 135 film SLR designs was the Z-series.
+The original entry-level ZE model was an aperture-priority-only SLR; the ZE-2 added manual exposure; the ZE-X added shutter priority and full programme automated mode, and (with a dedicated flash and an EF-series lens) focus-priority flash exposure).
 In these models the aperture ring had no direct connection to the diaphragm, allowing the camera body to override the set aperture, and the lenses could communicate a considerable amount of information to the camera body via electrical contacts on the mount.

-The Mamiya ZM, introduced in 1982, was essentially an advanced version of the ZE-2, with some of the features of the ZE-X. It was the last Mamiya 135-film camera produced.
+The Mamiya ZM, introduced in 1982, was essentially an advanced version of the ZE-2, with some of the features of the ZE-X. It was the last Mamiya 135 film camera produced.
 It had an aperture-priority automatic time control, based on center-weighted TTL readings, an automatic shutter-speed range from 4 seconds to 1/1000, and a manual range from 2 seconds to 1/1000.
 Visual and audio signals indicated over- or under-exposure, pending battery failure, or excessive camera shake.
 Metering modes, shutter release, self-timer, manual time settings and the ergonomics of the camera body were also improved.

 In 1984 Osawa, one of Mamiya's major distributors, filed for the Japanese equivalent of bankruptcy and, soon after, Mamiya discontinued 135-film camera production to focus on the medium-format professional market.

 Medium format

+Common medium format frame sizes on 120 film include 645, 6×6, and 6×7, named for the nominal frame dimensions, in centimeters.
+These were derived from fractional imperial units, so the actual frame size is slightly different from the nominal dimensions: